c-kick/easy-docker-container-updater/README.md

 ### Why not just use Watchtower?

-By all means, if you use them; great!
+By all means, if you use Watchtower; great!
 Then this script is not for you.
-Easy Docker Container Updater doesn't offer any new features or functionality that those management-tools lack.
+Easy Docker Container Updater doesn't offer any new features or functionality that existing management-tools lack.
 Instead, it’s designed specifically for users who find those tools overly complex or intimidating for their needs.

 The main *'raison d'être'* for Easy Docker Container Updater is that I needed to break out of the constraints of Synology's native container manager, create a simple way to define container configurations with common parameters that I could use across multiple containers (such as path mappings), and have my containers update automatically without any intervention from me whatsoever.
 And make all this managable in one place.